Micro Frontends and Interoperability: Solving the Complexity of a Single Pane of Glass

 Solution: Clear API Contracts & Version Management

 Micro frontends empower teams to build and deploy independently, but without a structured governance framework, this independence can create fragmented development practices.
-Teams may introduce incompatible API changes, struggle with dependency conflicts, or duplicate efforts due to misalignment across micro frontends.
+Teams may introduce incompatible API changes, struggle with dependency conflicts, or duplicate efforts due to misalignment — challenges that multiply as teams begin embedding AI capabilities with their own model versions, service dependencies, and data contracts.

 An interop platform provides clear API contracts and version management, ensuring that micro frontends remain aligned, helping to:

-- Establish clear API contracts, keeping micro frontends compatible and predictable
+- Keep micro frontends compatible and predictable as the ecosystem grows.

 - Support versioning, enabling gradual rollouts without disruption.

-- Provide centralized governance, allowing teams to work independently & quickly without losing consistency across the app ecosystem.
+- Provide centralized governance, allowing teams to work independently and quickly without losing consistency across the app ecosystem.

 - Standardize best practices and documentation, ensuring teams stay aligned without blocking innovation.